Irrigation with wastewater

 These treatment methods can improve the wastewater quality, but they are not sufficient to ensure safe irrigation of crops.
 Pathogens can also be transported by spray irrigation onto fresh edible crops.
 There is also the possibility of cross-contamination between potable water and insufficiently treated wastewater.
 This includes people who come in contact with products contaminated with insufficiently processed wastewater.

 These risks can be eliminated by tertiary treatment that uses sand or membrane filtering and additional disinfection treatments to eliminate microbiological contaminants.
 It can then be distributed to the agricultural sector for vegetable crop irrigation, as well as other industries that require clean water like paper manufacturing and textiles manufacturing.
+You can read more about wastewater treatment in the Essentials of Water Treatment book by Guy Sela.

 The irrigation water quality criteria are determined by each individual country.